Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S1 Foundry Simple Storage/Lesson2.md

 - You can open up multiple terminals at the same time running different shells ranging from bash, Powershell, WSL and many more depending on what you have configured.
 - Use the `+` button to create a new terminal or the trash button to kill the current terminal.
 - Whether you are learning *foundry* for development work or security work, moving fast is one of the keys to efficiency.
 VS Code is very versatile in terms of keyboard shortcuts, you can learn more [here](https://code.visualstudio.com/docs/getstarted/keybindings).

+## Git installation
+- Whether you have it and it needs to be updated or you need to perform a fresh install the best way to approach this is by visiting the [Git Book](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and following the instructions there.